wp-plugins/category-coloumn/readme.txt

 If there is a post thumbnail, it will be displayed above the headline of the post.
 No further text will appear.
 If there is no thumbnail, only the headline and the excerpt of the post will be shown.
 When the plugin can detect neither the thumbnail nor the excerpt of a post, it will display just the first couple of sentences (or words) of a post.

-The plugin makes now use of the 'TextAreaExpander plugin for jQuery' by Craig Buckler, Optimalworks.net to have a growing input field for the style.

-The Category Column was tested up to WP 3.2.
+The Category Column was tested up to WP 3.4.
 It should work with versions down to 2.7 but was never tested on those.

 == Installation ==